Blushing and Social Anxiety

 Calming techniques

-Please also see our page on Grounding techniques to help calm yourself.
+Please see our page on Grounding techniques to help calm yourself.

 Support Groups

-You may want to join a support group for of blushing or erythrophobia where you can find fellow sufferers and seek mutual assistance and advice.
+You may want to join a support group for blushing, erythrophobia or social anxiety where you can find fellow sufferers and seek mutual assistance and advice.

 Seeking Professional Help

-As with all forms of social anxiety, it is a good idea to consult your GP if you are very concerned (including email/online contact forms if your GP practice allows).
+As with all forms of social anxiety, it is a good idea to consult your GP if you are very concerned (this can be via email/online contact forms if your GP practice allows).
 Many of the recommended psychological treatments for social anxiety can be also modified for erythrophobia.

 See our page on talking to your GP.